mohammadeinawi243-hub/quran-ga-project/README.md

 Hello 👋
 This is my small project for my university assignment.
-I am a beginner student and this project helped me learn about Python, data, and Genetic Algorithm.
+I am a student and this project helped me learn about Python, data, and Genetic Algorithm.

 ---